Francovich v Italy: Judgment

 The European Court of Justice held that the Italian government had breached its obligations, and was liable to compensate the workers' loss resulting from the breach.
 The Court further held that the damages for such breaches should be available before national courts, and that to establish state liability on the basis of the failure to implement a directive, claimants must prove that the directive conferred specific rights on them, identifiable in its wording, and that there is a causal link between the state's failure to implement the directive and the loss suffered.

 Enforcement

 The court stipulated that national procedures should determine how each Member State's liability was to be enforced.
+In an analysis of 35 cases following Francovich v Italy (1991), Takis Tridimas has shown that the European Court of Justice takes one of three approaches to resolving disputes of state liability: